linux-minidisc/linux-minidisc/README.md

 now deals with 1-based track indexes.
 The library `libnetmd` itself usually deals with zero-based track IDs.
 The groups code is slightly different, because zero has a special meaning for groups.

+## Split out upload-related functions to smaller pieces for easier reuse

+New functions for `libnetmd/recv.h` for filename generation and file extensions.
+Also, `netmdcli`'s `recv` can now transfer all the files at once by not passing in the track ID, this allows `netmdcli recv` to upload the whole disc in one go.